JOIN ME

 -Photocopy of your passport and your visa.

 -A small travel umbrella is a must.
-It can work for rain OR as a parasol
+It can work for rain OR as a parasol for the sun.

 -Smartphone or tablet.
 We recommend setting up Skype, FaceTime, WhatsApp or another wifi-based calling service before leaving home, and familiarizing your loved ones with it before you leave.
 Leave your computer at home if you can.
-Since we will be moving from place to place, keeping it as light as possible will be an asset.You can get almost anything in India, but if you have specific products you can’t live without bringing them with you will give you peace of mind.
+Since we will be moving from place to place, keeping it as light as possible will be an asset.You can get almost anything in India, but if you have specific products you can’t live without bringing them with you as it will give you peace of mind.

 A SPECIAL NOTE: